Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Photons, collisions, ionization, and differentiation

-Below the Earth's exosphere and above the mesosphere, in a domain ranging from roughly 110\,km to around $500$\,km in altitude, {\em i.e.,} throughout much of the bulk of the thermosphere, lies a domain where collisions are frequent enough that the gas approximation is largely valid but not frequent enough to maintain uniform mixing of the chemicals that make up the terrestrial atmosphere up to that height: the atmosphere up to heights of about 110\,km [H-I:12.3] ``is known as the homosphere and is\indexit{homosphere} constantly being mixed by turbulent wave eddies.
-It is only at altitudes above about 110\,km that turbulent\indexit{turbulent mixing} mixing gives way to molecular mixing processes, where each species begins to be distributed vertically under its own pressure scale height or hydrostatic balance, see Eq.~(\ref{eq:hydrobal}).
+Below the Earth's exosphere and above the mesosphere, in a domain ranging from roughly 110\,km to around $500$\,km in altitude, {\em i.e.,} throughout much of the bulk of the thermosphere, lies a domain where collisions are frequent enough that the gas approximation is largely valid but not frequent enough to maintain uniform mixing of the chemicals that make up the terrestrial atmosphere up to that height: the atmosphere up to heights of about 110\,km \ors[I:12.3] ``is known as the homosphere and is\indexit{homosphere} constantly being mixed by turbulent wave eddies.
+It is only at altitudes above about 110\,km that turbulent\indexit{turbulent!mixing} mixing gives way to molecular mixing processes, where each species begins to be distributed vertically under its own pressure scale height or hydrostatic balance, see Eq.~(\ref{eq:hydrobal}).
 A heavy species, such as carbon dioxide, will decrease in concentration with height more rapidly than a lighter species, such as atomic oxygen (see Fig.~\ref{fig:fr2}).
-Each species, $i$, will have its own characteristic\indexit{scale height: dependence on mass} scale height $H_{p \rm i}$, where $H_{p \rm i}=kT/{m_{\rm i}}g$, which is the vertical distance a species will decrease in partial pressure and number density by a [factor of $e$].
-The upper atmosphere differs from the lower atmosphere in this respect such that the mean mass of the fluid will change with\indexit{scale height: change with altitude} altitude, as well as other gas parameters such as the specific heat, $c_p$. [\ldots] \activity{{\bf 'What if' scenarios:} If you would like to think well 'outside the box' of things explicitly discussed in this book and in the Heliophysics volumes then consider this in the following chapters as you go along: what are things like when settings change?
-You could think of exoplanets with different host stars, orbits, and atmospheres, but there will be limited guidance by what we actually know from the literature.
-(1) For an example not too far from home, you could consider \href{https://en.wikipedia.org/wiki/Titan_(moon)}{Titan}, the only moon (natural satellite) in the solar system with a substantial atmosphere that is mostly N$_2$ (some 97\%) and CH$_4$ (much of the remainder). {\em Activity}: Find Titan's equivalent values for the quantities listed in Table~\ref{tab:brain1}. {\em Further reading:} You can find publications on the \hbox{(photo-)}chemistry of its atmosphere leading to an ionosphere rich in HCNH$^+$ and C$_2$H$_5^+4$.
-The chemical network in the high atmosphere leads to heavy organic molecules and aerosols that are deposited onto Titan's frozen surface and into its hydrocarbon lakes.
-Titan orbits within Saturn's magnetosphere, generally shielded from the direct impacts of the solar wind.
-However, the solar wind causes Saturn's magnetosphere to be highly asymmetric, and thus the environment through which Titan orbits is highly \href{https://eos.org/research-spotlights/how-saturn-alters-the-ionosphere-of-titan}{dependent on its orbital phase}.
-Cosmic rays and energetic particles from Saturn's magnetosphere penetrate deep into Titan's atmosphere causing ionization and influencing chemical pathways.
-Titan has no intrinsic magnetic field ({\em i.e.,} no functioning magnetic dynamo) but an induced magnetosphere that changes as the moon orbits the rotating giant planet Saturn.
-There may be subsurface areas of liquid water, a water-ammonia mixture, or different mixtures in different locations and at different depths.
-Life might exist under these circumstances, and the traditional definition of 'habitability' as involving liquid surface water may need rethinking as we learn more.
-(2) For something far from home, consider the compact 7(?)-planet system of TRAPPIST-1 (see Fig.~\ref{fig:trappistcomp}) on which much is being written: execute an \href{https://ui.adsabs.harvard.edu}{ADS search} for refereed papers with 'TRAPPIST-1' in the title.
-Task: let your imagination wander, read up on some of these things, and see how processes discussed in this volume apply to environments that are very different from those for Earth even though they are in some sense 'terrestrial'.
-Keep a running list of your thoughts as you read along for use later on! \mylabel{act:titan}}
+Each species, $i$, will have its own characteristic\indexit{scale height!dependence on mass} scale height $H_{p \rm i}$, where $H_{p \rm i}=kT/{m_{\rm i}}g$, which is the vertical distance a species will decrease in partial pressure and number density by a [factor of $e$].
+The upper atmosphere differs from the lower atmosphere in this respect such that the mean mass of the fluid will change with\indexit{scale height!change with altitude} altitude, as well as other gas parameters such as the specific heat, $c_p$. [\ldots]